NHS Negligence Claims Solicitors / Sue The NHS

 What can you do if you think the NHS is not meeting the required standard?

-If you experience substandard NHS care, then you have various options open to you.
+If you experience substandard care and medical negligence NHS, then you have various options open to you.
 The first step is to tell the management of the hospital.
 Often, it is enough that the victimised patient receives an apology and an assurance that other patients will not be subjected to the same poor treatment.

 If you are not satisfied with the way your complaint is being handled, you can take it to the Parliamentary and Health Service Ombudsman.